-Table 4.1: Dimensions of the Matawa Dam(from New York State Inventory of Dams)
+Table 4.4: Dimensions of the Matawa Dam (NY State Inventory of Dams)

 When a site visit was performed to examine the existing structure, a low level outlet was not observed.
-A functioning low level outlet would be necessary for this modification to be effective.
+The installation of a functioning low level outlet would be necessary for this modification to be effective.
 The outlet would be required to pass base flow for environmental reasons and to quickly drain down the pool after a storm event to make storage available for the next storm event.
 The analysis assumed an empty reservoir for each storm analyzed.
 The analysis also assumed that there has been no sediment deposition in the impoundment since dam construction.